-A Crawl over Crawl allows you to compare the results of a current crawl with previous crawls of the same website and in the same project.
-This is essential when tracking changes over time, or when looking at the impact of corrections and modifications that you have implemented on your website.
+A Crawl over Crawl allows you to compare the results of a current crawl with previous crawls in the same project.
+This is essential when tracking changes over time, when comparing different versions of the same site (production/staging, mobile/desktop, different regions...) or when looking at the impact of corrections and modifications that you have implemented on your website.

 Here's how to set up a crawl over crawl and what to expect when it's finished.

 What you need to be able to run a Crawl over Crawl

 Crawl over Crawl is a feature of advanced projects.
 Before beginning, you should make sure that:

 - Your plan includes advanced projects.
 (Crawl over Crawl is a feature of advanced projects.)

 - The project you are going to create a crawl over crawl in has been converted to an advanced project.
 If this isn't the case and you have remaining advanced projects, you should convert your regular project to an advanced project now.

 A Crawl over Crawl compares two crawls in the same project.
 Ideally, these crawls should:

 - Either cover the whole of the same site.